Process, Dates & Forms

 A completed online application through our Admissions Portal and fee of $50 should be submitted on or before December 1, 2017.
 A preview of the essay questions is below.

 An interview is required and is typically done during a student's "Cub for a Day" visit.
 These begin September 25 and end December 1.
 A complimentary lunch will be provided.
-Reserve your Cub Visit date starting August 21.
+Reserve your Cub visit date now.

 Teacher Recommendation Form